rafaelomodei/casamento/README.md

 in `FIREBASE_SERVICE_ACCOUNT` or point `FIREBASE_SERVICE_ACCOUNT_PATH` to the JSON file.
 See `env.example` for an example.

-Provide the name of your Storage bucket in `FIREBASE_STORAGE_BUCKET` to enable image uploads.

 ## Analytics

 This project integrates [Google Analytics](https://analytics.google.com).
 Provide